mirand863/hello_github_actions/README.md

 ## Third step
-Try to create a pull request and use the tag #minor or #major
+Try to create a pull request and use the tag #minor or #major You can also just add the tag to the commit message.

 ## Next tutorial
 Is there any specific topic you would like to see in a future tutorial?
 For example, automatic versioning on GitLab, mirroring a GitHub repository on GitLab, automatically linting Python or R code, automatically testing Python or R code, automatic deployment to pypi and bioconda, etc.